paultechguy/BrowserSearch/README.md

 * --cmdAfterCyclePause (ms pause after a search cycle)

-I have several scheduled tasks that perform searches using Edge and Chrome (Chrome plugin is set to use a mobile User Agent to obtain mobile reward points).
+I have several scheduled tasks that perform searches using Edge and Chrome (a Chrome plugin is installed to simulate a mobile User Agent).

 If you want to search using another engine rather than Bing, that can easily be changed in the source; see the *FormatSearchEngineUrl* method.

 **Example**
-The following example performs five cycles of 10 searches in intervals of 1 second, using 2-4 random words.
-A pause of 20 minutes occurs after each cycle.
-The Chrome browser is used.
-After each search is completed, an 18 second pause occurs, then instances of chrome.exe are killed to fully close the Chrome browser (then a 5 second pause occurs).
+The following example performs five cycles of 10 searches in intervals of 18 seconds, using 2-4 random words.
+A pause of 20 minutes (1200000ms) occurs after each cycle.
+The Edge browser is used.
+After each individual search is completed, an 18 second pause occurs (18000ms), then instances of msedge.exe are killed to fully close the  Edge browser.
+Finally, a 5 second pause occurs after the kill command.

 	> BrowserSearch.exe --cycles 5 --cyclePause 1200000 --count 10 --pause 18000 -b msedge --minWords 2 --maxWords 4 --cmdAfterCycle "taskkill::/F /IM msedge.exe" --cmdAfterCyclePause 5000